Investor RelationsCorporate Governance

 The Board is able to undertake the functions of a remuneration committee because:

-- the IDs form at least half of the Board and the Chairman is an ID, which demonstrates that the IDs play a substantive role and assures the objectivity and independence of the decision making process concerning remuneration.
-This also mitigates any concerns of conflict which can be managed by having the conflicted directors abstain from the decision making process.
+- the IDs form at least half of the Board and the Chairman is an ID, which demonstrate that the IDs play a substantive role and assure the objectivity and independence of the decision making process concerning remuneration.
+This also mitigates any concerns of conflict which can be managed by having the conflicted Directors abstain from the decision making process.
 Further, conflict situations are less likely to arise in matters of remuneration.

-In terms of the process adopted by the Manager for developing policies on remuneration and determining the remuneration packages for Directors and executive officers, the Manager, through an independent remuneration consultant, takes into account compensation benchmarks within the industry, as appropriate.
+In terms of the process adopted by the Manager for developing and reviewing policies on remuneration and determining the remuneration packages for Directors and executive officers, the Manager, through an independent remuneration consultant, takes into account compensation benchmarks within the industry, as appropriate, so as to ensure that the remuneration packages payable to Directors and executive officers are in line with the objectives of the remuneration policies.
 It also considers the compensation framework of CL as a point of reference.
 The Manager is a subsidiary of CL which also holds a significant stake in CRCT.
 The association with the CL group puts the Manager in a better position to attract and retain better qualified management talent; it provides an intangible benefit to the Manager such that it allows its employees to associate themselves with an established corporate group which can offer them the depth and breadth of experience and enhanced career development opportunities.
-In FY 2017, an independent remuneration consultant, Mercer (Singapore) Pte Ltd (Mercer), was appointed to provide professional advice on Board and executive remuneration.
-Mercer is a global consulting leader in talent, health, retirement and investments with operations in more than 130 countries and employs more than 22,000 people globally.
+In FY 2018, an independent remuneration consultant, Willis Towers Watson, was appointed to provide professional advice on Board and executive remuneration.
+Willis Towers Watson is a leading global advisory, broking and solutions company with over 40,000 employees serving more than 140 countries.
 The consultant is not related to the Manager, its controlling shareholder, its related corporations or any of its Directors.

 The principles governing the Manager’s key management personnel remuneration policy are as follows: